Boosting Your Child’s Iron Intake

 - Developing cognitive and developmental delays.

 *If you suspect iron deficiency in your child please consult your GP or paediatrician for diagnosis.

 Important things you need to know about iron

 - Although breast milk contains less iron than cow’s milk, the iron in breast milk is up to 50% more bioavailable – meaning it is much better absorbed by the body compared with cow’s milk.

-- Some dietary components help to INCREASE iron absorption: vitamin C (found in many fruit and vegetables) and meat and fish INCREASES iron absorption from non-haem iron sources.
+- Some dietary components help to INCREASE iron absorption: vitamin C (found in many fruit and vegetables) and meat and fish INCREASE iron absorption from non-haem iron sources

 - Other dietary components can DECREASE iron absorption: calcium (found in dairy foods), phytates (found in the husks of grains e.g bran and wheatgerm) and polyphenols (found in tea and coffee) DECREASE iron absorbtion from non-haem iron sources.

 Recommended daily intakes (RDIs) have been set by the National Health & Medical Research Council (NH&MRC) to ensure the body has enough circulating iron in the blood as well as good body stores of iron.